Samagra-Development/machine-learning-platform/README.md

 ### POST /api/models/{str:id}/predict
 Use a trained model to make prediction

+#Deploying the Machine Learning Platform

+Deploying the ML platform app is fairly easy; you can contarise the Django app and then deploy it.
+This kind of deployment won’t let you deal with the jobs management for model training as Django will automatically run it in one of the threads.
+To run the training on a different server you just need to change the LocalDagRunner in backend/base/views.py with the pipeline runner for your specific server.
+TFX comes with inbuilt runner for kubeflow based server which is KubeflowDagRunner.
+The feature store once connected with AWS/Azure/GCP provides an easy way to ingest features into the pipelines.

 In case of any queries, please feel free to reach out to: [Janhavi Lande](https://www.linkedin.com/in/janhavi12/), [Pratyaksh Singh](https://www.linkedin.com/in/psn0w/).